Student Code of Conduct Policy

 Exemption for Seeking Emergency Assistance – Alcohol/Drugs

-Minnesota State Community and Technical College will not take disciplinary action against a student who contacts emergency services while using and/or possession alcohol or other drugs, provided the use/possession of said items was part of the alleged incident.
+The College does not take disciplinary action against a student who contact emergency services while possessing and/or using alcohol or other drugs, provided the use/possession of said substances was part of the alleged incident.
+Students involved in the care of another person needing emergency assistance may also qualify for this exemption; a Conduct Officer determines students' eligibility.

-Responses to Violations of the Code of Conduct
+Potential Responses to Violations of the Code of Conduct

 Written Warning